MaJerle/lwesp/docs/get-started/index.rst

 ^^^^^^^^^^^^^^^^^^

 Configuration file is used to overwrite default settings defined for the essential use case.
-Library comes with template config file, which can be modified according to needs. and it should be copied (or simply renamed in-place) and named ``lwesp_opts.h``
+Library comes with template config file, which can be modified according to the application needs. and it should be copied (or simply renamed in-place) and named ``lwesp_opts.h``

 .. note::